Ammitocyon: Paleoecology

 The paleoenvironment of Batallones-3 has been reconstructed as mesic C3 woodland, with patches of grassland.
 Ammitocyon shared this habitat with several other large carnivorans, each of them surpassing 100 kg in weight - the somewhat smaller bear dog Magericyon anceps, the ursid Indarctos arctoides, and the lion-sized saber-toothed cat Machairodus aphanistus.
 The carnivoran assemblage was further enriched by the leopard-sized Promegantereon ogygia, the mustelid Eomellivora piveteaui, comparable to a brown hyaena in size, as well as the smaller felid Leptofelis vallesiensis, the hyaena Protictitherium crassum, the mephitid Promephitis, and a number of smaller mustelids.
 The most common large herbivore is the equid Hipparion, although the suid Microstonyx, the moschid Micromeryx, the antelope Austroportax, and another unidentified bovid, as well as indeterminate rhinoceros remains have also been found.
 A variety of rodents and the lagomorph Prolagus make up the small mammal fauna, while non-mammals are represented by the sea eagle Haliaeetus, the monitor lizard Varanus marathonensis, and the giant tortoise Titanochelon.

-Among the four very large carnivorans, all of which likely were solitary hunters, only Magericyon differs significantly from the others in regard to prey, as it predominantely hunted in open woodlands and commonly consumed Austroportax, while Machairodus, Indarctos, and Ammitocyon most frequently preyed on Hipparion in wooded areas.
+Among the four very large carnivorans, all of which likely were solitary hunters, only Magericyon differs significantly from the others in regard to prey, as it predominately hunted in open woodlands and commonly consumed Austroportax, while Machairodus, Indarctos, and Ammitocyon most frequently preyed on Hipparion in wooded areas.
 The much smaller Eomellivora seems to also have commonly fed on the equid, though it lived in more open areas, and has been reconstructed as feeding on smaller prey, perhaps suggesting it may have taken foals or scavenged.

 Coexistence of these large predators despite overlaps of resources and habitat may have been the result of high biomass availability.